1242035/spree/guides/src/content/developer/core/payments.md

 ### Log Entries

-Responses from payment gateways within Spree are typically `ActiveMerchant::Billing::Response` objects.
-When Spree handles a response from a payment gateway, it will serialize the object as YAML and store it in the database as a log entry for a payment.
+Responses from payment gateways within Viauco are typically `ActiveMerchant::Billing::Response` objects.
+When Viauco handles a response from a payment gateway, it will serialize the object as YAML and store it in the database as a log entry for a payment.
 These responses can be useful for debugging why a payment has failed.

-You can get a list of these log entries by calling the `log_entries` on any `Spree::Payment` object.
-To get the `Active::Merchant::Billing::Response` out of these `Spree::LogEntry` objects, call the `details` method.
+You can get a list of these log entries by calling the `log_entries` on any `Viauco::Payment` object.
+To get the `Active::Merchant::Billing::Response` out of these `Viauco::LogEntry` objects, call the `details` method.

 ## Supported Gateways

-Access to a number of payment gateways is handled with the usage of the [spree_gateway](https://github.com/spree/spree_gateway) extension.
+Access to a number of payment gateways is handled with the usage of the [viauco_gateway](https://github.com/viauco/viauco_gateway) extension.
 This extension currently supports the following gateways:

 * Authorize.Net
 * Balanced